anatman-org/prime/README.txt

         w42/41>8/7
         "increasing multitude / decreasing connection"

-        a bowl, overslowing with water symbolizes increasing a single sapling next to a closing container symbolizes decrease, or an end to growth the stake in the ground, with flags parading around symbolizes multitude the connection is symbolized by two people bowing together
+        a bowl, overflowing with water symbolizes increasing a single sapling next to a closing container symbolizes decrease, or an end to growth the connection is symbolized by two people bowing together the stake in the ground, with flags parading around symbolizes multitude